bobluppes/graaf/docs/docs/quickstart/installation/installation.md

 ## CMake Options

-There are multiple CMake Options available to choose how you want to build it in your Project.
+There are multiple CMake Options available to choose how you want to build Graaf in your Project.

 - `SKIP_TESTS`
   - Default: `OFF`